-Our goal with this guide is to help you determine two key things: what combination of features and specs constitute the best 4K monitors in 2020 and how you can figure out what features and specs are going to matter to you.
-The latter answer is going to be personal, but there are a number of objective specs we can use to identify the best 4K monitors on the market in more concrete terms.
+Our goal with this guide is to help you determine two key things: what combination of features and specs constitute the best 4K monitors in 2021 and how you can figure out what features and specs are going to matter to you.
+The latter is going to be personal, but there are a number of objective specs we can use to identify the best 4K monitors on the market in more concrete terms.
 We’ll get into the more important factors to consider below.

-Bigger is better, until it isn’t.
+Bigger is often better, until it isn’t.
 A bigger screen is great for gaming and watching movies, but it has a more practical purpose in terms of productivity as well.
 The best 4K monitors tend to be larger because they give you more real estate to focus on the details.

 - An IPS (or In-Plane Switching) monitor is one of the preferred choices for creative professionals.
 They tend to look great from a wide variety of different angles and promise a serious level of color reproduction.
 An IPS panel is very likely to brag about its coverage of color gamuts in its writeup.
-And IPS monitors aren’t all that expensive.
+IPS monitors aren’t all that expensive, either.
 While not as cheap as a TN alternative, they’re affordable choices for photographers and other creative pros.

 If you’re serious about competitive gaming, you’ll want to look for monitors that offer high refresh rates.
-But for just about everyone else, refresh rate isn’t going to be that important.
+For just about everyone else, refresh rate isn’t going to be that important.
 While it may look continuous to the average viewer, everything that’s displayed on your screen is actually redrawn dozens of times over the course of a second.
 Monitors with a higher refresh rate will provide smoother video even with the higher demands of a gaming graphics card.

 Most monitors are going to come with a refresh rate of 60 Hz.
-That’s more than enough for the average consumer and should be capable for all but the most competitive of gamers.
-The best monitors built for gaming offer a refresh rate of 144 hertz or more for smooth performance.
+That’s more than enough for the average consumer and should be plenty for all but the most competitive of gamers.
+The best monitors built for gaming typically offer a refresh rate of 144 hertz or more for smooth performance.